CharlesNRU/updates-automation/WSUS Scripts/README.md

 Will check if any unapproved updates requires a license agreement before it can be approved.
 If yes, it will automatically accept license agreements and then, if automatic approval rules are configured/enabled, it will run the automatic approval rules.

 ## Invoke-WSUSReindex
 This script will reindex your WSUS database without the need of installing extra SQL-related tools to access the database.
-It can also reindex the Windows Internal Database (WID) if that's what you're using.
 This is based on the script from https://gallery.technet.microsoft.com/scriptcenter/Invoke-WSUSDBMaintenance-af2a3a79